silentorb/marloth-story/books/fairytale/part4.md

 James finally lost his cool.
 "We don't have time for this!
 I'm trying to rescue you!
-Right now you have a parasitic candy inside of you and if we don't kill it you will die!"
+Right now you have a parasitic candy inside of you and if we don't destroy it you will die!"

 Adelle looked thoroughly frightened.
 She staggered to her feet so she could move further away from James.
 "I'm their mother!
 I won't let